-Quetico Provincial Park comprises 1.2 million acres on the other side of the Canadian border from the BWCAW.
+A million acres of wilderness on the American side of the border is just one part of the amazing Quetico-Superior ecosystem.
+Quetico Provincial Park comprises nearly 1.2 million acres on the other side of the Canadian border from the BWCAW.
 There are many similarities between the two areas, as both are managed for their wilderness character first and foremost, but there are also some significant differences.

 Quetico sees far fewer visitors every year than the BWCAW does.
-While the BWCAW regularly sees visitor numbers above 250,000, Quetico only allows 1/10th of the number of groups to enter per day as the BWCAW does.
+While the BWCAW regularly sees visitor numbers above 250,000, Quetico only allows one tenth of the number of groups to enter per day as the BWCAW does.

-Group size may not exceed 9 members.
+Group size is limited to 9 members.
 Containers of fuel, insect repellent, medicines, personal toilet articles, and other items that are not food or beverage are the only cans or bottles that may be brought into Quetico.
-It is an offence to possess non-burnable and non-reusable food or beverage containers.
+It is an offense to possess non-burnable and non-reusable food or beverage containers.
 Mechanized devices such as power saws, generators, ice augers, or portage wheels are prohibited.
-It is furthermore illegal to damage live trees and other plants.
+It is also illegal to damage live trees and other plants.

 Campsites and portages

 The park includes more than 2,000 unofficial, unimproved wilderness campsites spread throughout more than 600 lakes.

 To protect, preserve and restore the wilderness character of the Boundary Waters Canoe Area Wilderness and the Quetico-Superior Ecosystem.